Christmas-themed crockery sets to jazz up your festive dinners

 - Mud Pie Christmas Santa and Reindeer Triple Dip Serving Set

-This ivory bone China place setting set with a Christmas tree leaf print is sure to fetch compliments.
-The set includes one dinner plate, one salad plate, one bread plate, one teacup and one saucer.
+This porcelain holiday set with a Christmas tree leaf print is sure to fetch compliments.
+The set comes with twelve pieces which includes plates and mugs.
 The pieces feature 24K gold accents.
 Dishwasher-safe, the collection is chip-resistant and it can be used on other special occasions.

 Image credit: Amazon